The convenience of apps

 What micro-investing apps are on offer in NZ?

-- Annually: Sharesies is $30 annually for portfolio values over $50.
+- Annually: Sharesies is $30 annually for portfolio values over $50 (best value if portfolio over $3000 for a year)

 ShareMeUp allows you to invest in selected NZX-listed shares from a minimum of $50.
 You choose your recurring investment period (weekly, fortnightly or monthly) and the companies you’d like to invest in.
 They do the rest.

-- A minimum brokerage fee of 99c is charged, which is based on the minimum purchase of $50.
-The fee is capped at 1.98% of the investment amount.
+- A minimum brokerage fee of 99c is charged per trade, which is based on the minimum purchase of $50.
+The fee is capped at 1.98% of the investment amount, equivalent to the fee on a $100 trade.

 What are the risks?